layoutBox/PinLayout/README.md

 ### Layout using edges relative positioning

-PinLayout also have method to position relative to another view.
+PinLayout also has methods to position relative to another view.
-This is similar to pinning to an edge with a slittly different syntax.
+This is similar to pinning to an edge with a slightly different syntax.

 **Methods:**